Cart 0

 150 Glimpses of the Beatles is, above all, a distinctively kaleidoscopic examination of the Beatles’ effect on the world around them and the world they helped bring into being.
 Part anthropology and part memoir, and enriched by the recollections of everyone from Tom Hanks to Bruce Springsteen, this book is a humorous, elegiac, and at times madcap take on the Beatles’ role in the making of the sixties and of music as we know it.

-Get 150 Glimpses of the Beatles by at the best price and quality guranteed only at Werezi Africa largest book ecommerce store.
+Get 150 Glimpses of the Beatles by at the best price and quality guaranteed only at Werezi Africa's largest book ecommerce store.
 The book was published by St Martins Pr and it has pages.
-Enjoy Shopping Best Offers & Deals on books Online from Werezi - Receive at your doorstep - Fast Delivery - Secure mode of Payment

 Mind, Body, & Spirit